godotengine/godot-docs/classes/class_@globalscope.rst

 |void| **printraw**\ (\ ...\ ) |vararg|

-Prints one or more arguments to strings in the best way possible to the OS terminal.
+Prints one or more arguments to strings in the best way possible to the OS terminal (NOTE: The OS terminal is NOT the Editor's Console, the output can be seen using "Godot_version_console.exe").
 Unlike :ref:`print<class_@GlobalScope_method_print>`, no newline is automatically added at the end.

 .. tabs::